-- ENG 131 Workshop in Exposition and Argument, 3 credit hours - MTH 101 Mathematics Modeling & Quantitative Analysis, 3 credit hours or higher - FYE 100 First-Year Experience, 1 credit hour - HPE Wellness Courses, 2 credit hours - Foreign Language, 8 credit hours - Liberal Arts Electives or Minor Field of Study, 10 credit hours
+- ENG 131 Workshop in Exposition and Argument, 3 credit hours - MTH 101 Mathematics Modeling & Quantitative Analysis, 3 credit hours or higher - FYE 100 First-Year Experience, 1 credit hour - HPE Wellness Courses, 2 credit hours - Foreign Language, 8 credit hours6 - Liberal Arts Electives or Minor Field of Study, 10 credit hours7

-- Four credits per semester for 8 semesters. - Secondary instrument is piano until Proficiency 4 is achieved.
+- 1 Four credits per semester for 8 semesters. - 2 Secondary instrument is piano until Proficiency 4 is achieved.
 Depending upon placement results, piano study may occur in classes, lessons, or a combination.
 If the requisite proficiency is achieved in fewer than 4 semesters, continued piano study or study on another instrument is required.
-Secondary study beyond 4 semesters requires an additional fee. - One credit per semester for 8 semesters. - Violin, viola, cello, and guitar students take a minimum of 6 credits of Chamber Music; double bass and harp students take a minimum of 2, and the balance in music electives.
-Woodwind students take a minimum of 4, and the balance in music electives.
-Brass students substitute 4 credits of Brass Ensemble for Chamber Music, and the balance in music electives.
-Percussion students substitute 6 credits of Percussion Ensemble for Chamber Music.

-- An Emphasis Area in music may be substituted for the music elective requirement.
-Students who have earned 8 credits in required ensemble may count up to 2 additional credits toward the music elective requirement.
-At least 2 credits of music electives must be at the 300 level or higher. - A proficiency exam is administered to determine entry level of foreign language study.
-Students whose language requirement is reduced may take the equivalent number of credit hours in other liberal arts courses. - See Bachelor of Arts & Sciences Core; for more information about Core requirements.
+Secondary study beyond 4 semesters requires an additional fee. - 3 One credit per semester for 8 semesters. - 4 Violin, viola, cello, and guitar students take a minimum of 6 credits of Chamber Music.
+Double bass and harp students take a minimum of 2, and the balance in music electives.
+Wind players take a minimum of 4 credits of Chamber Music and the balance in music electives.
+Percussion students substitute 6 credits of Percussion Ensemble for Chamber Music. - 5 An Emphasis Area in music may be substituted for the music elective requirement.
+Students who have earned 8 credits in required ensemble may count up to four additional credits toward the music elective requirement.
+At least 2 credits of music electives must be at the 300 level or higher. - 6 A proficiency exam is administered to determine entry level of foreign language study.
+Students whose language requirement is reduced may take the equivalent number of credit hours in other liberal arts courses. - 7 See Bachelor of Arts & Sciences Core for more information about Core requirements.
 Note that specific University core requirements for Humanities, Social Sciences, Natural Sciences, and a minor field of study do not apply to Bachelor of Music degree programs.
 Students may select to either take ten credits from any areas of the Humanities, Natural Sciences, and/or Social Sciences, or to complete a minor field of study outside of the Conservatory.